Póvoa de Varzim: Government

 Póvoa de Varzim is governed by a Câmara Municipal (City Council) composed of nine councilmen.
 A Municipal Assembly exists and it is the legislative body of the municipality.

 After the first free elections, with the end of the Estado Novo period, only right-wing parties have governed the city: the city council was governed by the CDS between 1976 and 1989 and since then by the PSD.
 The CDS saw its popularity suffer an abrupt decline in 1997.
 On the other hand, the PSD in the same year achieved its first absolute majority with 62.4% of the votes.
 After the 2021 municipal elections, seven councilmen were members of the centre-right Partido Social Democrata (PSD), and two of the centre-left Partido Socialista (PS).
-The mayor is Aires Pereira, for the PSD, elected with 51.7% of the votes.
-However, turnout was below 50%, at 48.1%.
-The PSD holds the majority of public offices both in the Municipal Assembly and in the administrative parishes.
-Póvoa de Varzim Assembly is singly elected and comprises 27 members, with the PSD holding 15 seats — 48.60%, the PS 7 seats — 22,02%, Chega 1 seat — 6.04%, CDU 1 seat — 4.33%, CDS 1 seat — 4,04%, Liberals 1 seat — 3.54%, and the Left Bloc 1 seat — 3.01%.
+The current mayor is Andrea Silva, for the PSD, elected with 40.6% of the votes, under a 58% turnout.
+The PSD holds a minority in the Municipal Assembly, but a majority in the administrative parishes.
+Póvoa de Varzim Assembly is singly elected and comprises 27 members, with the PSD holding 11 seats — 36.84%, the PS 9 seats — 29.15%, Chega 5 seats — 17.85%, the Liberals 1 seat — 5.26%, and the CDS 1 seat — 3.78%.

 Póvoa de Varzim is the northernmost municipality in the Porto Metropolitan Area, about 27 km north of Porto.
 However, it is not a Porto's Commuter town.
 Póvoa de Varzim also used to be part of the former Association of Municipalities of the Ave Valley, along with neighbouring cities such as Vila do Conde, Guimarães, and Famalicão, with which it has the most important modern demographic links.